mdn/yari/copy/plus/faq.md

 The free version of MDN Plus is available worldwide.
 Anyone can create an MDN Plus account and try out a limited version of the premium features.
-As for the paid plans, they are currently available as follows: in the United States, Canada (since March 24th, 2022), Austria, Belgium, Finland, France, United Kingdom, Germany, Ireland, Italy, Malaysia, the Netherlands, New Zealand, Puerto Rico, Sweden, Singapore, Switzerland, Spain (since April 28th, 2022), Turkey, Estonia, Greece, Latvia, Lithuania, Portugal, Slovakia and Slovenia (since June
+As for the paid plans, they are currently available as follows: in the United States, Canada (since March 24th, 2022), Austria, Belgium, Finland, France, the United Kingdom, Germany, Ireland, Italy, Malaysia, the Netherlands, New Zealand, Puerto Rico, Sweden, Singapore, Switzerland, Spain (since April 28th, 2022), Turkey, Estonia, Greece, Latvia, Lithuania, Portugal, Slovakia and Slovenia (since June